 Branford and Guilford, Connecticut

-This unique property, one of the few natural forest areas left in the state, consists of about 41 acres of marsh and coastal edge forest in the southeast corner of Branford (with a small portion in Guilford).
-The gift of Professor Frederic M. Richards, this property’s research forest, on an isolated headland adjoining salt marshes and open in part to Long Island Sound, is a mature mixed hardwood forest dominated by oaks, hickories, and sugar maple with a mid-canopy of hop hornbeam.
+This unique property, one of the few natural forest areas left in the state, consists of about 41 acres of marsh and coastal edge forest in the southeastern corner of Branford (with a small portion in Guilford).
+The gift of Yale Professor Frederic M. Richards, this property’s research forest, on an isolated headland adjoining salt marshes and open in part to Long Island Sound, is a mature mixed hardwood forest dominated by oaks, hickories, and sugar maple with a mid-canopy of hop hornbeam.
 The immediate edge along the marsh has a mix of white oak, post oak, scattered pitch pines, and a few red cedars.

 For information on access and use of the natural areas please contact: